 FORUM PURPOSE /Objective Composition Functions Meeting Frequency Technical Support Forum (Municipal Managers Forum) To ensure coordination and alignment of municipal strategic issues and governance issues affecting the district and family of municipalities.
 The Committee consists of - (a) the City Manager of the KCDM; (b) members of the management from all municipalities; and (c) the Municipal Managers of Local Municipalities in the District The Committee is responsible for - (a)Providing technical support to the Forum; and (b) implementing the decisions of the Forum.
-The meeting shall be held quarterly provided that it is held one week before the District Mayors Coordinating Forum Infrastructure forum To ensure coordination and alignment of infrastrucre planning and development across the district family of municipalities Technical Services and Planning and Economic Development Managers /Directors in the local municipalities and relevant provincial and national line function departments with the District Planning and Deputy City Manager Infrastructure Planning and Technical Services as the Chairperson water and sanitation; roads and transport; electricity; waste management • Shall coordinate the development of Water Services Development Plan in accordance with the Water Services Act Shall coordinate the development of the Integrated Energy Plan in accordance with Energy White Paper • Shall coordinate Shall coordinate the development of an Integrated Transport Plan in accordance with the National Land Transport Bill, White Paper on Transport and Moving South Strategy and Action Plan • Shall coordinate the compilation of an Integrated Infrastructure Plan The meeting shall be held quarterly if it is held one week before the Municipal Managers Forum.
-Planning and Development Forum To ensure coordination and alignment of spatial planning, environmental and development initiatives Technical Services and Planning and Economic Development Managers /Deputy Municipal Managers in the local municipalities and relevant provincial and national line function departments with the District Planning and Economic Development Deputy City Manager as the Chairperson agriculture, mining, tourism, SMMEs, land use management, spatial development, land reform, housing issues. • Shall coordinate the The meeting shall be held quarterly provided that it is held one week before the Municipal Managers Forum.
+The meeting shall be held quarterly provided that it is held one week before the District Mayors Coordinating Forum Infrastructure forum To ensure coordination and alignment of infrastrucre planning and development across the district family of municipalities Technical Services and Planning and Economic Development Managers /Directors in the local municipalities and relevant provincial and national line function departments with the District Planning and Deputy City Manager Infrastructure Planning and Technical Services as the Chairperson shall discuss and make recommendations on matters of water and sanitation; roads and transport; electricity; waste management • Shall coordinate the development of Water Services Development Plan in accordance with the Water Services Act Shall coordinate the development of the Integrated Energy Plan in accordance with Energy White Paper • Shall coordinate Shall coordinate the development of an Integrated Transport Plan in accordance with the National Land Transport Bill, White Paper on Transport and Moving South Strategy and Action Plan • Shall coordinate the compilation of an Integrated Infrastructure Plan The meeting shall be held quarterly if it is held one week before the Municipal Managers Forum.
+Planning and Development Forum To ensure coordination and alignment of spatial planning, environmental and development initiatives Technical Services and Planning and Economic Development Managers /Deputy Municipal Managers in the local municipalities and relevant provincial and national line function departments with the District Planning and Economic Development Deputy City Manager as the Chairperson Shall discuss and make recommendations on matters of agriculture, mining, tourism, SMMEs, land use management, spatial development, land reform, housing issues.
+Shall coordinate the development of the Integrated Spatial Development Framework in accordance with the planning and performance management regulations • Shall coordinate the The meeting shall be held quarterly provided that it is held one week before the Municipal Managers Forum.